aryaphalke2003/llama2-chatbot-gitascripture/README.md

 # GitaScript Chatbot 🤖

 Trained specifically to answer queries based on Bhagavad Gita!
+<br><br>

 ## Steps to Run

 - **Git Clone and Create Models Folder:**
-  - Clone this repository and create a "models" folder.
+  - Clone this repository and create a "models" folder.<br>

 - **Download the LLAMA Model:**
-  - Download TheBloke's fine-tuned Llama2 model [LLAMA](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin).
+  - Download TheBloke's fine-tuned Llama2 model and place it in models folder created [LLAMA](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin).<br>

 - **Add PDFs for Model Training:**
-  - Place your PDF files in the "pdf" folder to train the model.
+  - Place your PDF files in the "pdf" folder to train the model.<br>

 - **Activate Python Environment:**
   - Create and activate a Python virtual environment: